siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-gitlab/overview.md

 ## History

+### Version 2.2.68

+* **Minor Bug Fix**: Dynamically getting type of issue.

+### Version 2.2.66

+* **Fix for Project Name Field**: Previous version of Gitlab plugin was not able to import data for some projects.
+* **Project IDs Field Added**: To import the source data you need to provide a list of GitLab Project IDs.
+Please note that you must provide at least one of either Project Names or Project IDs and can provide both if needed.

 ### Version 2.1.63

 * Minor Bug Fix: Previous version of plugin was giving Cannot read property status of null error.